 Franconian wine country - perfect for a romantic weekend

 The Franconian wine country is a perfect destination for connoisseurs and slow travelers.
-Hiking in the Franconian wine country is fun.
-There are romantic wine places that are worth discovering.
+In the Franconian wine country hike That's fun.
+There are romantic wine locations that are worth discovering.
 We got a taste for it!
 Franken has a lot to offer to romantics like Petar and me.
 Franconian wine country means lovingly maintained half-timbered architecture, its cobbled squares and winding alleys, its old city walls and narrow city gates take us away from the hectic pace of everyday life in a time when life was even quieter than today.
 It is almost as if we change our rhythm of life at the push of a button to slow down - and that's a good thing.
 Perfect for a romantic weekend for two.
 These tips show you a few romantic corners in the Franconian wine country southeast of Würzburg.